zachchong/tp/docs/UserGuide.md

 Format: `addCat i/INDEX [c/CATEGORY]...`

-* If the person already belongs to category A, any attempt to add the person to category A again will be rejected with an error message.
+* If category A is already added to a person, any attempt to add category A again to the person will be rejected with an error message.

 Examples:
-* `addCat i/1 c/emergency` Adds the person with index 1 to the category `emergency`
+* `addCat i/1 c/emergency` Adds the category `emergency` to the person with index 1
-* `addCat i/2 c/emergency c/singapore` Adds the person with index 2 to the categories `emergency` and `singapore`
+* `addCat i/2 c/emergency c/singapore` Adds the categories `emergency` and `singapore` to the person with index 2

 ### Delete category(s) from a person : `deleteCat`